Indian Institute of Management Indore: Learning Centre

-Due to members' growing needs and preferences, LC focuses more on subscriptions to online resources than printed documents.
+Due to the members' growing needs and preferences, LC focuses more on subscriptions to online resources than to printed documents.
 In the last few years, e-resources of the IIMI LC increased considerably in terms of number and subject coverage.
 In addition to circulation and acquisition services, the Learning Centre provides reference, photocopying and scanning services to members.
-Documents, which are not available in the IIMI LC, are sourced from other (IIMs, IITs among other) institutions through a robust interlibrary loan arrangement.
+Documents that are not available in the IIMI LC are sourced from other institutions (IIMs and IITs among others) through a robust interlibrary loan arrangement.

-External membership is granted under specific specified terms and conditions to business/industrial and government setups and academics (Research Scholars) and IIMI Alumni.
+External membership is granted under specific circumstances with specified terms and conditions to businesses, industrial and government setups, academics (Research Scholars) and IIMI Alumni.

 Sports Complex

 The new sports complex, which has a gymnasium, a swimming pool, a squash court, a sauna bath and an auditorium, was inaugurated in October 2011 by Shri L.N.
 Jhunjhunwala, the chairman of the Board of Governors.

 Apart from this, the hostels have badminton, volleyball and Basketball courts.